SAP-samples/partner-reference-application-extension/README.md

 While the base Poetry Slam Manager (PSM) application helps you manage events and attendees, you face additional complexities in selecting, tracking, and coordinating with caterers for your events.

-Here the event manager has to organize the catering for the event registered in the "Poetry Slam Manager" app to manage the poetry slams using the extension provided by the partner to manage the catering services.
+Here, the event manager needs to organize catering for events registered in the "Poetry Slam Manager" app and therefore uses the extension provided by the partner to manage catering services.

 <p align="center">
     <img src="./Tutorials/images/00_Gourmet_page_persona.png" width="40%">
 </p>

-While Gourmet Poetry views catering as an essential component of their events, other customers may not require this functionality.
+While Gourmet Poetry sees catering as an essential component of their events, other customers may not require this functionality.
 The extension is designed to accommodate both scenarios seamlessly, enabling tenant-specific configurations without disrupting the core application's functionality for other users.

 This story highlights: